 Medium-Term Market Trend

-The European automotive market, spanning 43 countries from Portugal to Russia, was the third-largest globally in 2024, following Asia and the Americas, with 14.17 million new car sales, marking a 0.9% increase from 2023.
+The European automotive market, covering 43 countries from Portugal to Russia, remained the world’s third-largest car market in 2024 after Asia and the Americas, with 14.17 million new vehicle sales, representing a modest 0.9% increase compared with 2023.

 Tables with sales figures